Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Methods

-\textit{\textbf{DETR3D+Trans (3DVG)}}~\cite{zhao20213dvg}: This baseline method uses a transformer-based object detector DETR3D~\cite{zhao2021transformer3d} as its backbone and the transformer-based localization module.
-To ensure a fair comparison, we use the publicly available code of 3DVG-Transformer+.
+\textit{\textbf{DETR3D+Trans (3DVG-Transformer)}}~\cite{Zhao_2021_ICCV}: This baseline method uses a transformer-based object detector DETR3D~\cite{zhao2021transformer3d} as its backbone and uses the transformer-based object localization module.
+To ensure a fair comparison, we use the publicly available code of this method\footnote{\url{https://github.com/zlccccc/3DVG-Transformer}}.
+From comparison of this method with our method, it is possible to use multi-view images to validate the CLIP module effectiveness.

-\textit{\textbf{DETR3D+Trans+CLIP (Ours)}}: The proposed baseline model is an extension of 3DVG-Transformer that incorporates CLIP, a method that combines features from 2D images and 3D data to handle variations between different 3D datasets.
-By comparing the performance of \textit{DETR3D+Trans (3DVG)} to this method, we can assess the impact of CLIP features on the Cross3DVG task.